NASA-AMMOS/MGViz/private/eseses/README.md

 ## metadata

 ./metadata.py runs as a script that will download and extract site metadata from garner.ucsd.edu.
 It will replace existing site metadata with new contents.
-Execute the following to run manually `python metadata.py`
+Execute the following to run manually `python3 metadata.py`

 ## neu